-Let’s take a look at the first step in managing grants-understanding what grant money can be used for and the main types of federal awards.
+Let’s look at the first step in decoding grant management by understanding what grant money can be used for and the main types of federal awards.

 What Can Federal Grant Money Be Used For?